ACLoong/problem-sets/README.md

 2. In order to improve efficiency, students who knows relevant knowledge in related fileds will provide authoritative reference materials at first.

-3. We will spend a week to learn and understanding these materials and knowledge.
+3. We will spend a week to learn and understand these materials and knowledge.

-4. At weekends, we will discuss and summarize the problems, and then save the results of the discussions in the form of documents.
+4. On the weekends, we will discuss and summarize the problems, and then save the results of the discussions in the form of documents.

 ## Core Members